 2. Choose the right fire extinguishers

 If you’re following your local fire code, you probably have fire extinguishers around your workplace.
 There are different classes of fire extinguishers.
 The most common type is multi-purpose.
 These are great for use in offices, commercial vehicles, and break rooms.
-However, if you work with hazardous chemicals or store a large amount of flammable material, you’ll need some additional types.
-For example, restaurants often need Class K extinguisher.
-They help put out oil-based fires.
-Businesses that work with flammable metals, like titanium, will need a Class D extinguisher.
+However, if you work with hazardous chemicals or store a large amount of flammable material, you may need a different type.
+For more on how to properly equip your workplace with extinguishers, check out this episode’s bonus clip.

 Your local fire department can help you identify the right extinguishers for your business and where to buy them.
 Involve them as early as possible when you start your search for safety equipment.
 Fraizer often runs into businesses that underestimate the precautions they might need.